 After undergoing a tonsillectomy, adenoidectomy, or adenotonsillectomy, it is important to avoid contact with people who are sick.
 Even a common cold can increase the risk of infection for a person who has undergone these procedures.

 Schedule a Consultation

-If you are having difficulty swallowing or breathing, Contact our office at 972.984.1050 to schedule an appointment.
-Our practice serves McKinney, Allen, Plano and surrounding areas in Texas.
+If you are having difficulty swallowing or breathing, Contact our office at 972.984.1050 to schedule a consultation with one of our providers.
+Our practice serves McKinney, Allen, Plano, and surrounding areas in Texas.